A one-day competition

-For more details or to enter either of these competitions, please contact Tom Kingston on 01664 464144.
+For more details or to enter this competition, please contact Jeremy Dale on 07917 675591.

 Why are hedges laid?Laying hedges is just one of the techniques in managing hedgerows.
 Other techniques include "trimming" and "coppicing" (cutting off at ground level to encourage the hedge to regenerate).
 Left unmanaged, a hedgerow will continue to grow upwards and outwards and will eventually become a line of trees.

 Where farmers keep cattle or sheep, a good hedge is essential, for although barbed wire fences can easily be erected, they do not provide shelter like a hedge.
 Hedges are also important for our wildlife and for their scenic value.
 A well-managed hedgerow is thick and bushy, an impenetrable barrier to sheep and cattle and a haven for wildlife.